 Low Initial Capital, Reduced Utility Costs, and Easy Maintenance

-Due to its relatively simple components, the installation of an RWH system does not require a lot of capital.
+Due to its relatively simple components, installing an RWH system does not require a lot of capital.
 And the extra water source provided by the rainwater harvesting system will reduce usage of the primary water source and ultimately bring down the water bill.
-With little maintenance costs, the entire rainwater harvesting application is not only cost-effective but can save money in the long-term.
+With little maintenance costs, the entire rainwater harvesting application is cost-effective and can save money in the long term.

 Helps in Reducing Flooding and Erosion